-6 Ireland (1994) studies a similar model in which cost is independent of the value of the transaction.
-Also see Prescott (1987) and English (1996).
-For a partial equilibrium model see Whitesell (1992).
+&lt;sup>7Ireland (1994) studies a similar model in which cost is independent of the value of the transaction.
+Also see Prescott (1987).

-7 The model is most closely patterned after the environment in Schreft (1992a) and Lacker and Schreft (1996).
+&lt;sup>8The model is most closely patterned after the environment in Schreft (1992a) and Lacker and Schreft (forthcoming).
 The main difference is that here the alternative payments medium is used at a subset of locations by all shoppers visiting that location, rather than at all locations but by only a subset of shoppers visiting that location.
-Also, I allow a general cost function while Schreft's cost function is, for convenience, linear in distance.
+Also, I allow a general cost function while her cost function is linear in distance.

-where u is strictly concave and twice differentiable.
+by $n_t(h)$ .
+Households are endowed with one unit of time that can be devoted to labor or leisure.
+The production technology requires one unit of labor to produce one unit of consumption good.
+Household preferences are where u is strictly concave and twice differentiable.
 Household preferences are thus Leontieff across goods.
-This assumption implies that the composition of consumption is unaffected by the relative transaction costs at different locations, which considerably simplifies matters.
-In addition, it implies that transaction costs at a given location are passed on entirely to shoppers, since demand at a given location is inelastic.8 Since all goods will bear a positive price in equilibrium, we can assume without loss of generality that $c_t(h, z) = c_t(h)$ for all z.
+This assumption implies that the composition of consumption is unaffected by the relative transactions costs at different locations, which considerably simplifies matters.
+In addition, it implies that transactions costs at a given location are passed on entirely to shoppers, since demand at a given location is inelastic.
+Since all goods will bear a positive price in equilibrium, we can assume without loss of generality that $c_i(h,z) = c_i(h)$ for all z.